aptos-labs/developer-docs/docs/nodes/full-node/fullnode-network-connections.md

 ## Allowing PFN connections

 :::tip Generate a static identity
 Before allowing other nodes to connect to your PFN, you will need to create a static identity.
-See [Network Identity For PFNs](./network-identity-fullnode.md).
+See [Generate a PFN Identity](./network-identity-fullnode.md).
 :::

 Once you start your PFN with a static identity you can allow others to connect to your PFN: